-Upgrading the countertops in your kitchen can be one of the most worthwhile and pleasing home improvements you can make.
-Upgraded countertops can be a great investment that pays for themselves regarding the increased home value and equity since kitchen remodeling is one of the most beneficial improvements you can make.
+Upgrading your kitchen countertops can be one of the most worthwhile and pleasing home improvements you can make.
+Upgraded countertops can be an excellent investment that pays for themselves through increased home value and equity, since kitchen remodeling is one of the most beneficial improvements you can make.
 Remodeling your kitchen is also one of the best improvements you can make regarding your everyday experience, given how much time we spend there.

 Perhaps you have old countertops that were once fashionable but are now worn and dated.
-With all the choices of beautiful, durable materials available, the perfect countertop for your needs is out there.
-You just need to follow this guide to make sure you make the best possible choice, though there are plenty of solutions that will all look wonderful.
+With so many beautiful, durable materials available, the perfect countertop for your needs is out there.
+You just need to follow this guide to make the best possible choice, though there are plenty of solutions that will all look wonderful.

 Ask Yourself How Your Counters Will Be Used

-The first thing to do is to ask yourself how your countertop, and your kitchen in general, will be used as this can help inform your decision.
-Will it be used for upscale catered cocktail parties or have a bunch of kids playing in it constantly?
-If primarily the former, you may choose a dramatic aesthetically pleasing countertop that draws attention.
+The first thing to do is ask yourself how your countertop and your kitchen in general will be used, as this can help inform your decision.
+Will it be used for upscale catered cocktail parties, or will a bunch of kids be playing in it constantly?
+If primarily the former, you may choose a dramatic, aesthetically pleasing countertop that draws attention.

 On the other hand, with lots of kids constantly at play, that pristine white marble countertop might seem less practical, and a darker color or a warmer stone could work better.
-Resistance is also an issue you should take into consideration.
-Soapstone looks wonderful, but is more susceptible to wear and tear.
+Resistance is another issue you should consider.
+Soapstone looks wonderful, but it is more susceptible to wear and tear.
 As obvious as it seems, deciding how you use your countertops really does make a world of difference in the colors and materials that you choose.

 Decide On The Level of Maintenance You Want